input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

    flag.
 Other options will be added later as needed.

-9. The JavaScript backend itself hasn't been optimized and we even removed some (seemingly random) uses of NFData from GHCJS's code.
-We intend to optimize the JavaScript backend in a principled way (e.g. by first gathering evidence with ticky profiles, etc.).
+9. The JavaScript backend itself hasn't been optimized and we even removed some undocumented uses of NFData from GHCJS's code.
+We intend to optimize the JavaScript backend in a principled way (e.g. by first gathering evidence with profiling).

 ## What's on the JS Backend's Roadmap? {#roadmap}